waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Sighting Progress
 1. Burned Tower: Beasts fled.
 [Verified]
 2. Cianwood City (North): Seen at (10, 14).
 [Verified]
 3. Route 42 (Central Island): Pending.
+(Swept island Turn 25515, no trigger).
 4. Route 36 (Sudowoodo Junction): Pending.
 5. Tin Tower 1F: Pending.
+(Checked Turn 25477, no encounter).

 ## Hypotheses & Strategy
 - Hypothesis 1: Route 42 sighting is next.
 - Hypothesis 2: Route 36 sighting is next.
 [Current Target - Started Turn 25535]
-- Strategy: Fly to Ecruteak, walk south to Route 36 junction, approach from Route 35 side.
 - Hypothesis 3: Eusine provides a trigger.
 (Confirmed: No at Ecruteak Pokecenter)
 - Hypothesis 4: Suicune is already at Tin Tower 1F.
 (Confirmed: No)

-## Strategy Details
+## Strategy & Planning
-- Route 36 sighting: Navigate to the Sudowoodo junction via Route 37 and approach from the south (Route 35 entrance).
+- Route 36 sighting: Fly to Ecruteak, walk south to Route 36 junction via Route 37, and approach from the south (Route 35 entrance).
 - Route 42 sighting: Use Surf to reach the island and Cut to remove the tree.
 Stand on every tile of the island platform.

 ## Tile Mechanics